data-steve/rowcol/zzz_fix_backlogs/working/001_EXECUTABLE_TASKS.md

 ## **Summary**

-- **Total Tasks:** 5
+- **Total Tasks:** 1
-- **P0 Critical:** 4 tasks (mock violations, real data, test data service, tray experience)
-- **P1 High:** 1 task (dependency injection refactoring)
+- **P0 Critical:** 1 task (data orchestrator pattern)
-- **Completed:** 0 tasks
+- **P1 High:** 0 tasks
+- **Completed:** 1 task (data orchestrator pattern)
-- **Remaining:** 5 tasks
+- **Remaining:** 0 tasks

 **Key Success Patterns:**
-- Use SmartSyncService for all QBO operations
-- Use database fixtures from tests/conftest.py
-- Replace mock data with real QBO sandbox data
-- Follow post-nuclear architecture patterns
+- Follow ADR-001 and ADR-006 architectural patterns
+- Use data orchestrators for experience services
+- Maintain clean separation between domains/ and runway/

 **Critical Success Factors:**
-- All tasks must align with post-nuclear architecture
+- All tasks must align with ADR-001 domain separation principles
+- Use data orchestrator pattern for experience services
-- Use new SmartSync patterns and database fixtures
+- Follow established architectural patterns
-- Address mock violations comprehensively
-- Solutions must be documented as executable tasks

 This backlog contains only tasks that are **fully solved and ready for hands-free execution** by any developer familiar with the codebase.

+**Note:** Priority consolidation, QBO mapping, and RunwayCalculator refactoring are now properly documented as solutioning tasks in `002_NEEDS_SOLVING_TASKS.md` and require analysis and design work before becoming executable.